Dartmouth-Data-Analytics-Core/RNA-seq-Differential-Expression-workshop-June-2021/Day-3/01-differential-expression-analysis.md

 As expected, the more conservative method leads to fewer statistically significant results at the same P-value threshold.

-> Remember, P-value thresholds do not need to be set at 5% for every experiment, you can be more or less conservative deoendning on the nature of your experiment.
+> Remember, P-value thresholds do not need to be set at 5% for every experiment, you can be more or less conservative dependning on the nature of your experiment.

 ---------